 From September 1996 to April 2000, he was Program Director in Milwaukee for Local Initiatives Support Corporation, a national nonprofit financing intermediary for CDCs.
 He was responsible for program development, local partnerships, publicity, fundraising, and managing a board of directors.
 While at LISC, Mr. Schwarz financed loans for $12 million in residential and commercial properties, secured equity investment of $7.0 million for two multifamily developments and initiated the MANDI awards for Milwaukee's community development industry.

 From December 1992 to June 1996, he was Director of Acquisitions, at Heartland Properties, Inc. He led an acquisitions team in underwriting properties, negotiating and closing debt and equity of properties throughout the northern Midwest.
 This team financed over $200 million in rental housing developments from 1993 to 1996.

 From May 1989 to December 1992, he was Senior Housing Officer at Wisconsin Housing and Economic Development Authority (WHEDA).
 He focused on multifamily lending and the federal housing tax credit program.
 He also created a new loan program, coordinated approval of WHEDA as a Fannie Mae Seller/Servicer, and led WHEDA's first sale of a multifamily mortgage pool to Fannie Mae.

 Prior to beginning his graduate education at UW-Madison in 1985, Mr. Schwarz held positions in the public and private sector in New York City.
-From 1988 to 1996, Mr. Schwarz served on the board of directors of Project Home, Inc. (President, 1993-95).
-He currently serves as President of the Rodney Scheel House, an affordable rental property for persons with AIDS in Madison, Wisconsin.
+From 1988 to 1996, he served on the board of directors of Project Home, Inc. (President, 1993-95).
+He served on the board of the Rodney Scheel House (President, 2012 to 2015), an affordable rental property for persons with AIDS in Madison, Wisconsin, from 2009 to 2015.